tommybrahhh/polycentral/docs/EVENT-FUNCTIONALITY.md

 ```

 ### Event Resolution
 Events are automatically resolved after 23:59:59 of their creation day.
 The system compares the final Bitcoin price with the initial price to determine the outcome.
+Additionally, admins can manually resolve events with custom outcomes.

+#### Automatic Resolution

 ```javascript
 // server.js